Ohio Historic Preservation Tax Credit Program Manager

 Over the ten funding rounds, tax credits have been approved for 174 projects to rehabilitate 246 historic buildings in 40 different communities.
 The program is projected to leverage more $2.2 billion in private redevelopment funding and federal tax credits directly through the rehabilitation projects.

-The primary goal of the Pipeline Pilot Initiative is to develop a pipeline of properties that are eligible for redevelopment assistance through the Ohio Historic Preservation Tax Credit program.
-The initiative will provide funding and technical assistance to assist in nominating buildings, districts, and areas to the National Register of Historic Places.
+The primary goal of the Pipeline Initiative is to develop a pipeline of properties that are eligible for redevelopment assistance through the Ohio Historic Preservation Tax Credit program.
+The initiative provides funding and technical assistance to assist in nominating buildings, districts, and areas to the National Register of Historic Places.
 Funding will be prioritized for projects that create the greatest potential for commercial and multi-family housing redevelopment.
 Four project types, as defined in the application document, will be eligible for grant funding.

 Applications are accepted on an open-cycle and funded on a first-come, first-served basis, based on funding availability.
 Please see the application document for additional funding determination guidance.
 Prior to submitting an application, all applicants are required to discuss their project with both the Ohio Development Services Agency's Office of Energy and Redevelopment and the State Historic Preservation Office.
 Please contact the Office of Energy and Redevelopment at firstname.lastname@example.org or (614) 995-2292 and the State Historic Preservation Office at email@example.com or (614) 298-2000 for more information or to discuss a potential project.